openmainframeproject/software-discovery-tool/docs/Installation.md

-e Steps for setting up software-discovery-tool application on server
+# Steps for setting up software-discovery-tool application on server

 The instructions provided below specify the steps for SLES 11 SP4/12/12 SP1/12 SP2 and Ubuntu 18.04/20.04/22.04: